hjgode/covid19-plot/README.md

 You will get a list of countries in the database and then can then select a region.
 For example select "United Kingdom" and then "Bermuda"

 The final plot is then done for this country and region/province.

+# update 3: add date / time

+added a script to capture last modification date/time from github web page.
+The date / time is then added to the plot.